2019–20 Gibraltar National League

-The 2019–20 Gibraltar National League season is the first season of the new Gibraltar National League in Gibraltar, and the 121st season of football on the territory overall.
+The 2019–20 Gibraltar National League season was the first edition of the Gibraltar National League in Gibraltar, and the 121st edition of football in the territory overall.
 The league was announced in June 2018 when the Gibraltar Football Association decided to merge the Gibraltar Premier Division and Gibraltar Second Division at the conclusion of the 2018–19 season.

-On 1 August 2019, it was confirmed that the league would be contested by 16 teams.
-Eleven days later, the GFA revealed that two teams had withdrawn and the league would be contested by 14 teams.
-That number was reduced to 13 the following day when Leo also withdrew from the league.
+On 1 August 2019, confirmation came that 16 teams would compete in the league.
+However, this number was revised to 14 teams after two withdrawals, as announced by the GFA eleven days later.
+The following day, the number of participants was further reduced to 13 when Leo withdrew from the competition.

-In light of the COVID-19 pandemic, the season was suspended in March 2020.
+COVID-19 pandemic would cause the season to be suspended in March 2020.
 The Challenge Group was abandoned, while the Gibraltar FA looked to conclude the Championship Group in some form.
 On 1 May 2020, the Gibraltar Football Association announced that the domestic football season had been terminated.
-After the league had discussions of whether the title would be awarded, the Gibraltar FA announced on 7 May 2020 the season was declared null and void and the title would remain vacant.
+After the league had discussions of whether the title would be awarded, the Gibraltar FA announced on 7 May 2020 the season was declared null and void; the title would remain vacant.

 Format

-On 1 August 2019, the GFA confirmed details of the restructure of domestic football in Gibraltar, and the format of the new 16 team league.
+On 1 August 2019, the GFA confirmed details of the restructure of domestic football in Gibraltar, and the format of the a new 16 team league.
 By 12 August, the GFA confirmed two teams would not participate and 14 teams would contest the league.
 With Leo's withdrawal the next day, the league was reduced to 13.
 Teams will play one round of games as a single league, before splitting into two groups: the Championship Group contested by the top 7 sides, and the Challenge Group between the bottom 6 sides.
 The winners of the Challenge Group will receive the GFA Challenge Trophy and receive a bye to the second round of the next season's Rock Cup.